69. Ed Sterry

 Nicknames – Pan

-WIFC’s senior citizen, Panos has over seven years on the next oldest player and is on course to play for WIFC after his 50th birthday.
-However, the aged one’s fitness puts many of his younger team-mates to shame, and he will quite probably carry on playing long past some of us as a result.
-Player of the year in 2002, Panos was away from the scene for a few years, and returned to the full squad in 2010.
-Even though he still does that amusing thing of tilting his head when he runs, there are surely a few more years in the tank, yet.
+WIFC’s senior citizen, Panos became the first player to appear for WIFC after his 50th birthday during the 2011/12 season.
+However, the aged one’s fitness put many of his younger team-mates to shame, and he carried on playing long past most of them as a result.
+Player of the year in 2002, Panos still does that amusing thing of tilting his head when he runs and can be found refereeing in the local area since his playing days finally came to an end.

 22. Jeremy Hinds